whobutsb/dotfiles/notes/vim.md

 - `zf{motion}` - fold an area based on a motion.

-If you get "Cannot create folw with the current foldmethod" then change the fold method type.
+If you get "Cannot create flow with the current foldmethod" then change the fold method type.

 	:set foldmethod=manual